 Unable to compete against market leaders

 Staying afloat is exponentially harder when competition is fierce and smaller businesses have a bullseye on their backs, especially true in lucrative markets where the stakes are high.
-If smaller businesses can’t compete against their larger counterparts, they need to find ways to pivot and stay in business.
+If smaller businesses can’t compete against their larger counterparts, they must find ways to pivot and stay in business.
 To do that takes a keen business sense and true guts.

 One of the best qualities of a strong brand is consistency.
 But too often consistency meets with complacency, which leads to one of the worst qualities a brand can embody: stagnation.
 Now, more than ever, the Chinese marketplace waits for no one.
 Your brand must be nimble, dynamic, and relentlessly abreast of current trends.
 Avoiding failure means avoiding irrelevancy.

-Most businesses that fail because they create products or services without involving their customers.
+Most businesses fail because they create products or services without involving their customers.
 If you are really serious about success in China, you will build your products with your Chinese customers.

 Failure to create the proper business systems